aradi/fortyxima/doc/devel/guide/gitworkflow.rst

-Merging back the changes into the official repository
+Merging back the changes into the upstream repository
 -----------------------------------------------------

-When you have finished the implementaiton of your feature and you would like to get it merged into the official `develop` branch, issue a pull request.
+When you have finished the implementaiton of your feature and you would like to get it merged into the upstream `develop` branch, issue a pull request.

 #.
-First, make sure, that you have pulled the latest changes of the official
+First, make sure, that you have pulled the latest changes of the upstream
    develop branch to your local `develop` branch, and that you have merged those changes into your feature branch.
 (Follow the steps in the previous section.)